tomekkup/helenos/README.md

 ## About

-Helenos is a web based GUI tool that helps you to explore data and manage schema.
+Helenos is a web based GUI Cassandra client that helps you to explore data and manage your schema.

 ## Current version